Cookies

 The first proposal was for a community orchard, however after consultation this does not seem fit for the location.
 The Council will endeavour to find a new location for an orchard.

 At the Parish Council meeting in July 2023, Cllr Cook put forward a proposal that the land may be suitable to be registered as a local nature reserve (LNR) through Natural England, which the Council agreed to.
-The first stage is to consult with the parish and other stakeholders.
-An article was placed in the Autumn edition of the Weston Turville Times inviting comments from residents of the parish.
+The Council is working with a conservation organisation to ensure that the land is managed in a sympathetic manner.

 Improvements to the Right of Way - October 2023